 If you hike the wild lands of the Andes, and you’re quiet and a bit lucky, you might encounter an Andean bear.
-You will be astounded by its grandeur.
-And saddened to know that the bear population, not exceeding 3,000 individuals in Ecuador, is declining across its range, which extends from Venezuela to Bolivia and Argentina.
+You will be astounded by its grandeur, and then saddened to know that the bear population, no more than 3,000 individuals in Ecuador, is declining across its range, which extends from Venezuela to Bolivia and Argentina.
 Indeed, the Andean bear is classified as a vulnerable species.

 These charismatic creatures are losing their forest and high grassland habitats to agricultural expansion.
 To survive they need our help.
-FCT has focused its efforts in the southern part of Sangay National Park and its buffer zone, where a healthy population of Andean bears is found.
-Our challenge is to protect the population, and to do this we organize our efforts along two lines of action:
+FCT has focused on the southern part of Sangay National Park and its buffer zone, where a healthy population of Andean bears is found.
+Our aim is to protect the population, and to do this, we organize our efforts along two lines of action:

 To foster this instinctive attitude of identification, FCT has contributed to primary school curricula in our area of

 These varied activities operate within our Don Oso Program.
-We include the “don”, as it is used for humans (as in “Buenos días, don Juan”), to signal the sense of identification with the bear held by farmers.
-Residents on the agricultural frontier living in proximity to native habitat will say about bears, “Sólo les falta el habla”, meaning, “The only thing they lack is the ability to speak”.
+We include the “don” as it is used for humans (as in “Buenos días, don Juan”) to signal the sense of identification with the bear held by farmers.
+Residents on the agricultural frontier living in proximity to native habitats will say about bears, “Sólo les falta el habla,” meaning “The only thing they lack is the ability to speak.”

 Children, wearing Don Oso masks, attend a presentation on the Andean bear.

-action, with bear theater and visual presentations, sharing camera trap pictures of bears from the region’s forests.
+action, with bear theater and visual presentations, sharing camera trap photos of bears from the region’s forests.
 It has given community seminars on avoiding conflicts between bears and the cattle kept by residents.
-Conflict mitigation was the topic, also, at seminars given by FCT to workers at the government’s largest hydroelectric facility, Amaluza, where camp garbage attracted bears and put them and the facility workers at risk.
+Conflict mitigation was also the topic at seminars given by FCT to workers at the government’s largest hydroelectric facility, Amaluza, where camp garbage attracted bears and put them and the facility workers at risk.